ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

         .subject(new Subject()) // Optional - a subject which contains values appended to every event .build();
 ```

-TODO: I think it doesn't make sense to introduce all these Emitter ^^ options here.
-Better to leave this detail for the dedicated section on Emitters later.

 As you can see there is a fair amount of modularity to the Trackers creation.